This website uses cookies

 Cloudways has partnered with top-notch cloud infrastructure providers and, as a result, offers 65+ data centers globally.
 No matter where your audience is, just choose the nearest data center and launch the server without worrying about the website speed.

 Remember, the closer the server, the faster the website loads up for the audience.
-For a global audience, utilize CloudwaysCDN.
+For a global audience, use CloudwaysCDN.

 Traffic

-To deal with traffic spikes, server resources on Cloudways can be scaled up in just a single click.
+To deal with traffic spikes, you can scale up server resources with just a single click on Cloudways.

-This feature is useful for both new and established online businesses.
+The instant scaling feature is useful for both new and established online businesses.
 Established businesses can operate without worrying about losing their traffic due to server crashes.
-New businesses that are unsure about their future needs can easily scale their resources when needed.
+New businesses that are unsure about their future needs can also scale their resources when needed.

 Support